Pure Punjabi how and why we started our business

 March 2020 -April 2021

 Missing our customers, seeing the sadness and loneliness caused by the social isolation of lockdown, over the course of 13 months over 2021/21, we delivered 34 free cook-alongs to stay in touch with our loyal customers and to bring us all the joy of cooking in a socially interactive way!

-The lockdown year has been a particularly difficult and involved story, as it has been for all of us!
+The lockdown years were a particularly difficult and involved story, as they were for all of us!

 difficulties, 24/7 working days, frustrations, disagreements & agreements, scraping for revenue, a very few sadly jealous people, a teeny sprinkle of racism, pivoting, producing, picking, packing, posting, zoom, laptops and above all determination to make it and our family!

 Coming out of Covid, we took the decision to sell up in the search for a new home and HQ…we were ready for a very new chapter from 2022…

 Keep in a warm place, feed and water, watch out for any toxins or harmful pests, check regularly, nurture and talk to them, check for nits, stay in close proximity and check regularly.
 Use high quality products and only the best foodstuffs.
 Plenty of sunlight and fresh air.
 Watch them through the leggy stage and apply pruning as necessary.
 A particular risk is rogue shoots growing willy-nilly in random directions, so you will need to apply some boundaries and shaping to ensure growth in the right direction.
 Stroke and soothe them regularly and occasional crooning and soft singing has a good effect.
 Keep a close eye on reaching maturity as infestation of pests is still a risk, but they should be flowering nicely now.

 Our nationally award-winning bed & breakfast in South Somerset!